 Also, eyebrow hair is different from hair elsewhere on the body.
-Eyebrow growth produces short hairs.
-That's because, the eyebrow hair growth cycle is much shorter and slower than the scalp hair growth cycle.
+Eyebrows only produce short hairs.
+That's because the growing phase of the eyebrow hair growth cycle lasts just weeks (1) whereas, the scalp hair growth cycle last years.

-There are only a few other types of hair with similar characteristics as
+There are just a few other types of hair with similar

-So, getting an eyebrow tattoo, or using an eyebrow pencil, might be the best way to get your eyebrows back.
+So, instead, getting an eyebrow tattoo or using an eyebrow pencil might be a better way to get your eyebrows back.

-It’s important not to simply try and treat the symptom you can see - i.e., hair loss at the eyebrows.
-You’ve got to deal with the underlying problem that caused it in the first place.
+It’s important not to simply try and treat the symptom that you can see (i.e., hair loss at the eyebrows).
+You’ve also got to deal with the underlying problem that caused it in the first place.
 And, in the case of hypothyroidism, there are several possible causes.

 I’ve suffered eyebrow hair loss myself.

-I developed and successfully used my own natural method that successfully saved my own scalp hair.
-But, my methods won’t help eyebrow hair loss.
+Although I developed and successfully used my own techniques to reverse scalp hair loss, my methods can’t help the eyebrows.